pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

 ### Step 1: Get the template

 Go to [TiDB Cloud App on Zapier](https://zapier.com/apps/tidb-cloud/integrations).
-Choose a template and click **Try it**.
+Choose the **Add new Github global events to TiDB rows** template and click **Try it**.
 Then you will enter the editor page.

 ### Step 2: Set up the trigger